 The documentary stamps evidencing payment of the taxes must be affixed to the document before recording can take place.
 For a list of exempt documents, see information posted under supplemental forms.

 The county clerk will record free of charge all certificates designating and describing lands situated in the respective counties owned by the Five Civilized Tribes and their heirs, which lands are shown by said certificates to be exempt from taxation.
 These will be recorded without charge, provided that when the certificate is presented for recording, it bears the approval of the Secretary of the Interior.

-Contact the county clerk directly with questions about documentary taxes or recording fees.
+Contact the Seminole County Clerk directly with questions about documentary taxes or recording fees.

 * A deed or other instrument related to real estate is not valid unless it is in writing and subscribed by the grantors.

 * Submit an original or a certified copy of an original.
 A document should be clearly legible and in the English language and should use ink that is dark enough to be reproduced on copy equipment used by the county clerk.
 For best results, use black ink on white paper.
 Paper size should not measure larger than 8.5 x 14 inches.
 Letter sized paper (8.5 x 11 inches) is also acceptable.

 * All documents should provide an area free of printed information sufficient in size to accommodate the placement of documentary stamps, any certification of the payment of mortgage taxes, and the recording information affixed by the county clerk upon acceptance of the document.
 If sufficient space is not provided without covering language contained in the instrument, the county clerk will attach an additional page, for which extra fees will apply.
 Aside from these guidelines, the top margin of all documents should be at least 1 inch; side and bottom margins should be at least an inch.